-Police and courts can impound, immobilise and forfeit motor vehicles belonging to drivers who are convicted of certain serious driving offences.
-There are two tiers of offences that carry a penalty of motor vehicle seizure.
+Police and courts can impound, immobilise and forfeit motor vehicles belonging to drivers who are convicted of certain serious driving offences (s 84F Road Safety Act).
+These offence include:

 • failing to stop when directed by police (s 64A);